Introduction to Bacon & the Art of Living

 All was set for an amazing day.
 The ruse I used to get Minette to go on the hike with me is that I told her that her sister’s son, Liam, is hiking up with Achmat from the other side which is easier and less tricky, to meet us on top.
 She has always wanted Liam to do the route with us and despite her initial reluctance for such a strenuous hike she agreed quite excitedly.
 She was convinced the great surprise was that we will meet Liam on top.

 On the 18th of October 2018 (3), we hiked the Suikerbossie route from Hout Bay, and halfway with the ascent towards the mid-way point I stopped and picked up a stick.
 In the tradition of the Korana people, I broke the stick in two and asked Minette to marry me while I explain the Korana tradition.
 I did this as we were ascending a very steep hill on top of the mountain.
 Minette thought I was telling a story, as I often do, and remarked that it was a nice story and that we must press on.
 She was concerned about Liam and Achmat being alone on the mountain.
 For a second I wondered what on earth I was to do now.
 I tried again.
 “Will you marry me?”
 I asked her again.
-Slowly but surely the reality of what I am doing dawned on her.
+Slowly the reality of what I am doing dawned on her.
 She was completely taken by surprise.
-When she said yes, I handed her the one half of the stick and kept the other half.
+When she said “yes”, I handed her one half of the stick and kept the other half.
 We completed the short distance to the midway point where we sat down and I gave her the necklace with the Eland/Quiver-tree pendant.

 I served her coffee, an act that was also inspired by a Korana tradition.
 The young man would ask the mother of his bride-to-be, if he could marry her daughter, in the presence of her father.
 If she agreed, he would return to his home where his own mother would give him coffee.
 He would return to his fiance’s family where he would serve them the coffee as a sign that his own mom agrees to the union.